rain1017/quick-pomelo/README.md

 The are lock indicates which areaServer 'owns' the area currently, and an areaServer must hold the global area lock in order to load/save area.
 The lock is saved as a field of mongodb area schema (Area._server).

+### Area Proxy

+Dispatch requests to areaServers, all cross area request must via areaProxy.

+Area proxy is loaded on each server and it does not hold any state in local memory.

 * Cross area communication